mneang/AIStorageOptimization/README.md

    - **Output**: The AI assistant will generate tailored recommendations based on the data.
 4. **Stopping the Interface**:
    - To stop the Gradio server, return to your terminal and press `CTRL + C`.

-*Screenshot*: Include an image of the Gradio interface in action, highlighting a sample query and response for clarity.

 ---